0atman/noboilerplate/scripts/35-adhd-a-left-handed-brain.md

 Both my parents, in addition to being wonderful supportive people, taught in primary school.

-This meant that when their first-born son wasn't making eye contact as early as he should, and seemed more disruptive and distracted among other children, they took FAST action.
+This experience meant that when their first-born son wasn't making eye contact as early as he should, and seemed more disruptive and distracted among other children, they took FAST action.

 And it saved my life.